CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Methodology

-For the multi-stage GCN-based refinement module $R(x, \Tilde{y}_0)$, we simply adopt the state-of-the-art architecture \cite{sun2023accurate} from the deterministic HMP field due to its superior performance. $R(\cdot)$ first takes as input the concatenation of $x$ and $\Tilde{y}_0$, and then iteratively refines the entire motion trajectory by converting representations between the pose space and the frequency space.
-Specifically, the motion trajectory is first transformed into DCT coefficients at the start of each learning stage.
-After being fed into multiple GCN layers to capture structural dependencies between joints, the latent motion representation is projected back to the pose space, serving as input for the next refinement round.
-The learned future motion $\hat{y}_0$ is finally obtained by excluding the portion corresponding to the motion history.
+For the refinement module $R(x, \Tilde{y}_0)$, we adopt the GCN-based architecture \cite{DBLP:journals/corr/abs-2305-04443} from deterministic HMP research due to its effectiveness.
+The module $R(\cdot)$ begins by concatenating the inputs $x$ and $\Tilde{y}_0$.
+It then progressively refines the entire motion trajectory by alternating between the pose space and frequency space using DCT and its inverse (IDCT).
+The process starts by converting the motion trajectory into DCT coefficients, which are then processed by multiple GCN layers to capture the spatial-temporal relationships among joints.
+Next, the refined motion representation is converted back to the pose space and is used as the input for the next GCN block.
+The final predicted future motion $\hat{y}_0$ is obtained by removing the segment that corresponds to the known motion history.
 That is:

-It is important to note that \name~only employs one neural network $G_{\theta}(\cdot)$, different from prior DM-based stochastic HMP methods \cite{DBLP:journals/corr/abs-2210-05976, DBLP:journals/corr/abs-2211-14304}.
-In addition, instead of only generating the predicted future motion $\hat{y}_0$, our motion generator also produces the history estimation $\hat{x}$.
-This is particularly beneficial for generating globally consistent motion trajectories as previous methods show \cite{DBLP:conf/iccv/MaoLSL19, DBLP:conf/iccv/MaoLS21}.